Cadwaladr: Historical record

-Cadwaladr was the son of a famous father, Cadwallon ap Cadfan, and the successor to King Cadafael.
-His name appears in the pedigrees of the Jesus College MS. 20 (as "Kadwaladyr vendigeit", or "Cadwaladr the Blessed").
+Cadwaladr was the son of Cadwallon ap Cadfan, and the successor to King Cadafael.
+His name appears in the pedigrees of the Jesus College MS. 20 (as "Kadwaladyr vendigeit" or "Cadwaladr the Blessed").

 Cadwaladr appears to have suffered a major military defeat at the hands of the West Saxons at Pinhoe near Exeter in 658.
 He is said to have been of a "peaceful and pious" temperament and to have patronised many churches.
-The church of Llangadwaladr in Anglesey identifies him as its founder.
+The St Cadwaladr's Church, Llangadwaladr in Anglesey identifies him as its founder.

+The date of Cadwaladr's death is uncertain but is thought to be either 664 or 682.
 Cadwaladr's name appears as 'Catgualart' in a section of the Historia Brittonum, where it says he died of a dreadful mortality while he was king.
-The great plague of 664 is not noted in the Annales Cambriae, but Bede's description makes clear its impact in both Britain and Ireland, where its occurrence is also noted in the Irish Annals.
+The great plague of 664 is not noted in the Annales Cambriae, but Bede's description, makes clear its impact in both Britain and Ireland, where its occurrence is also noted in the Irish Annals.
 The plague of 682 is not noted by Bede, but the Annales Cambriae note its occurrence in Britain and that Cadwaladr was one of its victims.
 Both the Annales Cambriae and the Irish Annals note the plague's impact in Ireland in 683, as do other sources.

 The genealogies in Jesus College MS. 20 and the Harleian genealogies give Cadwaladr as the son of Cadwallon and the father of Idwal Iwrch.
 Idwal, who fathered the later king Rhodri Molwynog, may have been his successor.

 Early mythic significance

 Cadwaladr's name is invoked in a number of literary works such as in the Armes Prydein, an early 10th-century prophetic poem from the Book of Taliesin.
-While the poem's "Cadwaladr" is an emblematic figure, scholars have taken the view that the Cadwaladr of Armes Prydein refers to the historical son of Cadwallon, and that already at this stage he "played a messianic role" of some sort, but "its precise nature remains uncertain".
+While the poem's "Cadwaladr" is an emblematic figure, scholars have taken the view that the Cadwaladr of Armes Prydein refers to the historical son of Cadwallon and that already at this stage he "played a messianic role" of some sort, but "its precise nature remains uncertain".
 He is typically paired with Conan Meriadoc, the founder of British settlements in Brittany.
 Conan and Cadwaladr are identified as warriors who will return to restore British power.
-Armes Prydein says, "Spendour of Cadwaladr, shining and bright, defence of armies in desolate places.
+Armes Prydein says, "Splendour of Cadwaladr, shining and bright, defence of armies in desolate places.
 Truly he [Conan] will come across the waves, the promise of prophecy in the beginning."

 According to Elissa R. Henken, Cadwaladr was well established as a "prophesied deliverer" of the Britons before Geoffrey's version of his life altered its ending.
 This may be because he was seen as the man who would carry forward the achievement of his father Cadwallon, the last great war leader of the Britons: "it is quite likely that the father and son became confused in folk memory, a fusion enhanced by Cadwaladr, whose name is a compound meaning 'battle-leader', also having assumed his father's epithet Bendigaid (Blessed)."